munificent/craftinginterpreters/book/representing-code.md

 Each style has a certain "grain" to it.
 That's what the paradigm name literally says -- an object-oriented language wants you to *orient* your code along the rows of types.
-A functional language instead encourages you to lump each column's worth of code together into *functions*.
+A functional language instead encourages you to lump each column's worth of code together into a *function*.

 A bunch of smart language nerds noticed that neither style made it easy to add *both* rows and columns to the <span name="multi">table</span>.
 They called this